openstack/openstack-manuals/doc/contributor-guide/source/rst-conv/gen-guidelines.rst

 .. note::

-   Exception to this rule is the content of code-block elements and links within the references.
+   An exception to this rule is the content of code-block elements and links within the references.

 When formatting a table that presupposes long lines of text, give